 Plenty of RV parks in Florida offer guests permanent lodging options.
 Many RV parks charge long-term residents by the month, but others offer annual rates for those who wish to stay at least a year.

-Yes, as long as you make sure to abide by all state and local regulations.
+You can live in an RV full-time in Florida, as long as you make sure to abide by all state and local regulations.
 You should also do your best to ensure the safety of your campsite by making sure your camper is properly leveled and secured.
 Be sure to store your food securely in order to avoid attracting wildlife and to act calmly if wildlife does approach your campsite.